 5 Ways To Keep Your Immune Thriving In COVID-19

-Updated: May 10
+Updated: Aug 10

-Remove inflammatory foods from your diet
+1. Remove inflammatory foods from your diet

-Reduce chronic stress
+3. Reduce chronic stress

-Maintain a healthy gut
+4. Maintain a healthy gut

-Maintaining a healthy balance of the 'good' bacteria that live within our gut's microbiome, will ensure our immune system is fighting fit when it comes to protecting us from invaders like viruses, as well as reducuing chronic inflammation - which precedes the onset of conditions like, arthritis, sinus and hey fever, asthma, hypertension and heart disease, depression, and of course food sensitivities and allergies, just to name a few.
+Maintaining a healthy balance of the 'good' bacteria that live within your gut's microbiome, will ensure your immune system is fighting fit when it comes to protecting you from invaders like viruses, as well as reducuing chronic inflammation - which precedes the onset of conditions like, arthritis, sinus and hey fever, asthma, hypertension and heart disease, depression, and of course food sensitivities and allergies.

-Maintain healthy nutrient levels
+5. Maintain healthy nutrient levels

 Vitamin D - is one of the most powerful immune boosting nutrients, and is essential for a healthy immune system.
 Vitamin D functions more like a hormone than a vitamin, making it a precursor to the production of every hormone within the human body.
 Considering every cell in our body has a vitamin D receptor, it's little wonder that maintaining healthy vitamin D levels is crucial for preventing infection and healthy hormones - including serotonin.
 In fact a recent research paper from Oregon University, claims that "Supplements containing vitamins C and D, along with other micronutrients, can be a “safe, effective and low-cost” means to fight off the novel corona virus and other acute respiratory tract diseases".
 Because we can't always get adequate sunshine exposure each day, I recommend taking a combination D3 and K2 supplement each day to boost your immune system and assist with healthy hormone production.

-If you're keen to learn how you can boost your immune system using nutritional or herbal medicine approaches, contact me here and I can advise you on the most suitable approach for your health and immune system, free of charge until June 30 2020. (terms and conditions apply).
+If you're keen to learn how you can boost your immune system using nutritional or herbal medicine approaches, contact me here and I can advise you on the most suitable approach for your health and immune system, free of charge until August 31 2020. (terms and conditions apply).

 Copyright Sally Joseph 2020 www.sallyjoseph.com